Pavo-IM/AGPMInjector/Readme.md

 #### Features
 - Notifies user if there is an update on Github (App version 2.3.4).
-- Supports High Sierra and Mojave.
-Please test on older OS versions and give feedback if it doesn't work on a certain OS version.
 - Fixes GPU Power Management settings for *desktop* GPUs on supported SMBIOS (Systems that are in the dropdown menu).
 - Automatically parses /System/Library/Extensions/AppleGraphicsPowerManagement.kext to generate the most up to date injector kext.